 Those Who Will Not Give

-Bernie May in Learning to Trust writes of the Mazatec Indians, located in SW Mexico.
+Bernie May, in Learning to Trust, writes of the Mazatec Indians, located in southwestern Mexico.
 Their culture is marked by the concept of “limited good.”
-Limited good means that there is only so much good, so much knowledge and so much love to go around.
+The concept of limited good is that there is only so much good, so much knowledge, and so much love to go around.
 Accordingly, because good is limited, it is wise not to share it.

 The concept of limited good has its ramifications.
 Seldom will anyone greet someone with a “good day.”
 Knowledge is not shared freely, including the basic arts of village life, i.e., making bread.
 To teach another means you might lose your own knowledge.

 Limited good is not just cultural.
-It is a concept of the heart, and prompts the basic question: do I have enough?
+It is a concept of the heart, and it prompts other basic questions: Do I have enough?
 Is it enough for God to be my supplier?